bcgov/design-system/components/radio/README.md

 ![Status](https://img.shields.io/badge/Component-Draft-orange.svg)

 # Radio Button
-Radio buttons are a type of controlled input that allow users to select exactly one option from a list.
+Radio buttons are a type of input that allow users to select only one option from a list.

-## Required
+## Recommended

 ## Last Updated:

 ## Visual Example
 ![Radio](https://github.com/bcgov/design-system/blob/master/components/radio/images/radio.png?raw=true)

-## Requirements
-* This component must be used according the the standard outined in this document.
-Any feedback should be directed to the feedback forum.

 ## Use This For
-* When users have to select exactly one option from a given list
+* When users have to select only one option from a list

 ## Don't Use This when
-*	A user can select more than one option from a list, use a checkbox instead.
+*	A user can select more than one option from a list, use a [checkbox](./checkbox.md) instead
-*	A user can select zero options from a list

-## Design Protocol
+## Design Guidance
-*	Order radio options alphabetical by default
 *	Users cannot go back to having no option selected once they have selected one.
-Therefore, if applicable you should include a ‘None of the above’ or I don’t know option’
+If applicable, you should include a ‘None of the above’ or I don’t know option’
-*	Make sure selections are adequately spaced for touch screens.
 *	Do not assume users will know how many options they can select.
 If needed, add a hint such as “Select one option”
-*	In some cases, it can be helpful to order the selections from most to least common.
+*	In some cases, it can be helpful to order the selection items based on user needs.
+For example, place the most likely responses at the top
-*	Options should be listed vertically due to being easier to read and associate the correct radio button and label.
+*	Options should be listed vertically due to being easier to read and associate the correct radio button and label

 ## Rationale
-Our radio buttons are larger than most browser defaults to allow for greater visibility and larger hit/target areas for touchscreen devices.
-Research has shown that users resort to only clicking the checkbox and not the associated text, therefore a larger target area is necessary.
-Simply enlarging browser defaults proved to be problematic on many web browsers and the custom design should be used.
+Our radio buttons are larger than most browser defaults to allow for greater visibility and larger target areas for touchscreen devices.
+Research has shown that users resort to only clicking the radio and not the associated text.
 Based on research done by [Gov.UK](https://designnotes.blog.gov.uk/2016/11/30/weve-updated-the-radios-and-checkboxes-on-gov-uk/)

 ## Behaviour
-1. Users should be able to tap or click on either the radio button or label to select the option.
+1. Users should be able to click or tap on either the radio button or text label to select the option
-2. Do not preselect options, this signals a biased result.
+2. Do not preselect options, this results in perceived bias

 ## Accessibility
-This checkbox has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
+This component has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features:

 ### Screenreaders
 * Proper ALT labels are included